MandyMF/BabelMatcherTFM/README.md

 ## Configuration

 The BabelMatcher can run out of babel tokens when processing, because Babelnet has a limited number of available tokens to use in a 24 hour span.
-When this happens a: **Waiting, coins were spent !!!!!!**, will appear in the console.
+When this happens a: **Waiting, coins were spent or blocked !!!!!!**, will appear in the console.
+This error can also occur if the BabelNet key doesn't exist or is blocked.

 The data use as a test is a csv with the structure if the Padchest data file.
 It should be a csv with and unnamed column that contains the index and a **Report** column that contains the text data to process.